Tag Groups used in Events

 00:20

-And I should say, by way of introduction, that the first part of these poems—it’s in two sections, the book—were written in Bloomington, Indiana, when I was a young woman, married at that point, trying to figure out who I was.
+And I should say, by way of introduction, that the first part of these poems--it's in two sections, the book--were written in Bloomington, Indiana, when I was a young woman, married at that point, trying to figure out who I was.
 And studying comparative literature at the university there.
-And translating the first book of prose poems by the French poet Francis Ponge, and they’re all poems about things, objects.
-It’s called Le Parti pris des choses (On the Side of Things).
+And translating the first book of prose poems by the French poet Francis Ponge, and they're all poems about things, objects.
+It's called Le Parti pris des choses (On the Side of Things).
 And it taught me a lot about language.
 The second part of the book was written in Napa Valley, California, where I was teaching part-time in a highschool there and suffering a great deal as a result of that.

 00:22